marat-gainullin/cities-fetcher/README.md

 To view these reports, go to `target/site` subfolder and view `project-reports.html` file in this subfolder with your browser.

 ## Run
-Cd into a folder of the project and type on the command line `java -jar target/cities-fetcher-1.0-SNAPSHOT.jar "CITY_NAME"`.
+Cd into a `target` folder of the project and type on the command line `java -jar GoEuroTest.jar "CITY_NAME"`.